HEP-KE/multiagent-client-demo/docs/slides.md

 +++
 id: why
-title: Why agentic systems for science?
+title: Why do we need agentic systems for science?
 group: Introduction
 kicker: Motivation
 +++

 ::: split even
-### Custom agentic systems vs commercial LLM interfaces
+### Agentic systems vs LLM calls

 Limitations in LLMs can be overcome with agentic systems.